Khao Sok National Park : Fun and Relaxation

 (above) Tubing in Khao Sok - that's me and my wife right in the background.
 Our kids loved it, a great family day and finishing the tubing right back at the resort was ideal, just a quick walk up to our room!
 Wanna do this again!
 Our friends left back to Phuket that afternoon, but we stayed another night at the Cliff and River.
 The weather had been so great for 2 days.
 Lots of red sunny faces in the family!
 We thought about heading back to the lake next day for an overnight stay, but the next morning was a little wet ....

 Boo!
 Raining again!
 Well, it is rainforest.
-This area on average gets 40 - 50% more rain than Phuket.
+This area gets 40 - 50% more rain on average than Phuket.
 I like rain in the jungle, but it would not have been such a nice boat ride.
 So we headed back home instead.
-This trip was in early May 2012, and Easy Day Thailand now have regular Khao Sok tours including the resort, lake trip, river activities and/or staying on the lake - ask them!
+This trip was in early May, and Easy Day Thailand now have regular Khao Sok National Park tours including the resort, lake trip, river activities and/or staying on the lake - ask them!
 I'm often reminded how lucky we are to live in Phuket.
 Having Khao Sok on our doorstep is one of the many reasons we are happy to call Phuket home!

 • You can contact Easy Day Thailand for Khao Sok Tours

 • Cliff and River Resort - Online Booking